Browse Templates Explore the Product Try It Free

 Adapt the proposal length and style based on the scope of your project

-While there is no actual rule regarding the length of the proposal, research has shown that the medium number should be 6 pages.
+While there is no actual rule regarding the length of the proposal, research has shown that the average number should be 6 pages.
 If you are using a professional template, this means 6 sections.

 In reality, the length of the proposal should be based on the type of service you are providing.
 If you are looking for a long-term business partnership, you will need to do a thorough research and include more details in the proposal.
 For short-term projects, a brief proposal should be enough.